-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î In our classrooms, all our pupils are encouraged to develop independent learning strategies and self-help skills before seeking adult help i.e. pupils are encouraged to seek help from alternative sources before asking the teacher or teaching assistant (The B's).
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î In our classrooms, all our pupils are encouraged to develop independent learning strategies and self-help skills before seeking adult help i.e. pupils are encouraged to seek help from alternative sources before asking the teacher or teaching assistant.
 These include: Peer support Sourcing classroom resources Selecting and using a range of appropriate tools Developing thinking and learning skills.
 Resources are available for children to use independently within the classroom.
 Equipment can be easily accessed by all to aid independence.
-These include: Word Banks Word/sound mats Hundred squares / number lines Maths resources Talking tins Coloured overlays (where appropriate) Pidget toys Toolkits All staff facilitate independence from all pupils.
+These include: All staff facilitate independence from all pupils.
 Pupils have personalised equipment and resources to help them learn including talking tins, coloured overlays, number squares, timers, differentiated learning ladders /toolkits.
 Instructions and expectations are repeated / supported as necessary.
 Where necessary, students have access to visual timetables, task cards and prompt cards.
 Life-skills and independence are the focus of intervention lead by the SENDCo.
 'Catch Me' cards are used with adults looking to 'catch' pupils using strategies independently as a result of an agreed intervention.
-'Thrive' sessions help to encourage independence and self-help skills.
-A range of personalised resources will be available to support our pupils, such as: Personalised visual timetables / schedules Objects of reference where appropriate NOW and NEXT planning Communication prompts Individual work stations (in and out of class, if appropriate) Individual Care Plans Individual Behaviour Plans Risk assessments Positive Support Plans Daily Sensory Diet Furniture and tools adapted to need where necessary Socal Stories Where appropriate personalised task boards and visual timetables are available to support independence.
-This may include NOW and NEXT cards and Social Stories.
-Teachers / Teaching Assistants ensure that pupils can access the task and have all the resources available.
+Social & Emotional sessions help to encourage independence and self-help skills.
+A range of personalised resources will be available to support our pupils, such as: Personalised visual timetables / schedules Objects of reference where appropriate NOW and NEXT planning Core Boards Choice Boards Communication prompts Individual work stations (in and out of class, if appropriate) Individual Health Care Plans Individual Behaviour Plans Individual Risk Assessments Positive Support Plans Daily Sensory Diet Furniture and tools adapted to need where necessary Social Stories Where appropriate personalised task boards and visual timetables are available to support independence.
+This may include NOW and NEXT cards, Choice Boards & Social Stories.

-- Targets - Interactive Learning walls are displayed in each classroom to support teaching and learning. - Children are taught skills of resilience and self-help strategies i.e. ways they can continue to work independently when appropriate. - Differentiated success criteria are used. - Children are encouraged to self-assess. - THRIVE, R-time and PSHE programmes are used in each class. - Specialised resources such as dyslexia friendly rulers are used by all children and are commonplace within each class. - All pupils have access to extracurricular clubs which encourage independence and self-help skills. - All areas of the school are accessible to everyone including those pupils with SEND. - Pupils are given responsibilities throughout the school which they carry out independently. - Learning objectives are displayed / shared in each lesson and linked to the 'learning tree'. - All pupils are encouraged to change independently for PE, swimming, extracurricular clubs and sports days/activity days. - All teachers display a visual timetable which is used to support children who rely heavily on routine.
+- Toolkits - Targets - Interactive Learning walls are displayed in each classroom to support teaching and learning. - Children are taught skills of resilience and self-help strategies i.e. ways they can continue to work independently when appropriate. - Differentiated success criteria are used. - Children are encouraged to self-assess. - THRIVE /TIS, R-time and PSHE programmes are used in each class. - Specialised resources such as dyspraxia friendly rulers are used by all children and are commonplace within each class. - All pupils have access to extracurricular clubs which encourage independence and self-help skills. - All areas of the school are accessible to everyone including those pupils with SEND. - Pupils are given responsibilities throughout the school which they carry out independently. - Learning objectives are displayed / shared in each lesson and linked to the 'Learning Tree'. - All pupils are encouraged to change independently for PE, swimming, extracurricular clubs and sports days/activity days. - All teachers display a visual timetable which is used to support children who